 Table 3-3 shows a summary of the initial owner quota share allocations to harvesters in the different program fisheries.
 The Aleutian Islands fisheries, which have the least participants, were the most concentrated.
 In all fisheries, the largest initial allocation exceeded the individual use cap.
-In the Western Aleutian Island golden king crab and Western Aleutian Islands red king crab fisheries the largest initial allocation was in excess of 4 times the share cap; in the Bristol Bay red king crab, Bering Sea C. opilio, Bering Sea C. bairdi, Eastern Aleutian Islands golden king crab, and St. Matthew Island blue king crab fisheries, the largest initial allocation was more than double the individual use cap.
-Notwithstanding these large allocations, the median allocation in all fisheries, except the Eastern Aleutian Islands golden king crab fishery, was less than half the individual use cap.
+In the Western Aleutian Island golden king crab and Western Aleutian Islands red king crab fisheries the largest initial allocation was in excess of 4 times the share cap; in the Bristol Bay red king crab, Bering Sea C. opilio, Bering Sea C. bairdi, Eastern Aleutian Islands golden king crab, and St. Matthew Island blue king crab fisheries, the largest initial allocation in all fisheries, except the Eastern Aleutian Islands golden king crab fishery, was less than half the individual use cap.
 The regional distribution of shares differed with landing patterns that arose from the geographic distribution of fishing grounds and processing activities.
-In the Bering Sea C. opilio fishery, almost half of the catcher vessel owner QS are designated for landing in the North region, while in excess of two-thirds of the catcher vessel owner pool is designated for landing in the North region in both the St. Matthew Island blue king crab and Pribilof red and blue king crab fisheries.
+In the Bering Sea C. opilio fishery, almost half of the catcher vessel owner QS are designated for landing in the North region in both the St. Matthew Island blue king crab and Pribilof red and blue king crab fisheries.